 Given that the protests were primarily peaceful in certain areas, the widespread use of detention and arrests—based on the unlawful invocation of emergency powers—could be seen as an infringement on protestors’ liberty.
 Any restrictions on the movement of individuals, including the establishment of “no-go” zones or curfews, would similarly violate common law protections, particularly where such measures were not justified by an actual emergency.

-7.)
-Seizure of Bank Accounts (Private Property)

 Conclusion